 Matt is a wonderful teacher.
 I have thoroughly enjoyed my lessons wirh him.
 Sadly i have had to take a vrief hiatus, but am looking forward to resuming soon!

 Great lessons, nice relaxed atmosphere with a lot of flexibility regarding the timing of the lessons as well as the level of progress.
 Very positive build up and pleasant learning environment.

 First lessons are generally diagnostic.
-First, I'll ask some questions about past experience, and gauge how much has happened in terms of a practice routine.
+First, I'll ask some questions about past experience.
 Second, the student and I will make some sounds with the saxophones, and from there I'll assess which aspects of the fundamentals (breath, usually) need to be adressed.
-The remainder of first lessons are generally spent devising a practice routine, and if the student has a very specific goal in mind, we can talk about how to best achieve that goal.
+The remainder of first lessons are generally spent addressing fundamentals and devising a practice routine, and if the student has a very specific goal in mind, we can talk about how to best achieve that goal.

 I'm a graduate of Manhattan School of Music's jazz program, where I majored in Tenor Saxophone Performance (BA '18) and studied with Dave Liebman, Dayna Stevens, and Rich Perry.
 While in college, I took pedagogy classes in addition to my major.
 Prior to college, I took saxophone lessons for 7 years, with the last 3 of those years being focused on learning jazz and improvisation.